Background

 Getting There

-To reach Ahrar Bridge via public transportation, start by taking a bus or shared taxi from Baqubah to Baghdad.
-Buses frequently depart from the central bus station in Baqubah.
-Once you arrive at the Baghdad bus station, you can take a local taxi to Al Rasheed.
-Make sure to confirm with the driver that they know the location of Ahrar Bridge, or show them the coordinates (33.332260, 44.395612).
-The taxi fare should be negotiated beforehand, typically ranging between 5,000 to 10,000 IQD depending on the distance and traffic conditions.
+To reach Ahrar Bridge via public transport, take a bus or shared taxi to Al Rasheed.
+From the Baghdad bus station, a local taxi can take you to Ahrar Bridge.
+Confirm with the driver that they know the location of Ahrar Bridge.
+Bus tickets should be pre-purchased at kiosks.
+Taxi fare should be negotiated beforehand, typically ranging between 5,000 to 10,000 IQD depending on distance and traffic.

 Popular Experiences near Ahrar Bridge